Skip to main content

 • You can have 3 different Workspaces representing 3 different environments.
 That is, a Test Workspace that sits between the Dev and Prod Workspaces.
 The Test Workspace would include the same set of Applications as the Dev Workspace, which would behave as they would in the Prod Workspace, the only difference being its data.
 Ideally, the Test Workspace would have a bigger sample of production data and more users to efficiently heavy test the Workspace.

 Your Enterprise plan on Pigment includes the Dev and Prod Workspaces by default.
 For more information on adding a third Workspace, or increasing your data volume in T&D, contact your Pigment CSM.
-As Pigment use evolves, and your requirements and T&D scope change, you can request a new Workspace to meet these needs.
+As your use of Pigment evolves, and your requirements and T&D scope change, you can request a new Workspace to meet these needs.

 Related Information